Donald Trump Praises New Hampshire Republican Who Called For Hillary Clinton To Be Executed By Firing Squad

 — Jeb Fain (@JebFain) August 16, 2019

 Al Baldasaro stood by his remarks amid the controversy they caused, and Donald Trump continued to back Baldasaro as well.
 In 2017, Trump invited Baldasaro to a bill-signing ceremony at the White House, though the president did try to walk back Baldasaro’s statements on behalf of the New Hampshire Republican.
-Trump took to Twitter to claim that “Nobody advocated shooting Hillary, just an opinion in accordance with law & CONSTITUTION on treason.”